 The First Week of 3rd Grade: Day by Day Plans

 Last year, I blogged about my first week of third grade.
 That's still a good resource for you if you're looking for ideas, but I did change things up just a little this year, so I thought I'd provide some more details for you to help you plan some first week of school activities.
 Eeeek!
 By clicking “Send It to Me!” you are consenting to receive emails from School and the City.
-Your Information is ...
+Your ...
 Read More about The First Week of 3rd Grade: Day by Day Plans

 - « Previous Page